drgrib/alfred-bear/README.md

 xattr -rd com.apple.quarantine cmd
 ```

-This should allow the Alfred Bear executables execute and fix the 'Permission Denied' errors.
+This should authorize all the Alfred Bear the executables and fix the 'Permission Denied' errors.